fairlearn/fairlearn/docs/user_guide/datasets.rst

 or the `Ames dataset <https://inria.github.io/scikit-learn-mooc/python_scripts/datasets_ames_housing.html>`_ in place of the Boston housing dataset, as using these datasets should not cause the same fairness-related harms.

-We recommend not using the Boston Housing dataset for machine learning benchmarking purposes, and hope this article gives you pause about using it in the future.
+We we strongly discourage using the Boston Housing dataset for machine learning benchmarking purposes, and hope this article gives you pause about using it in the future.